 Bottomline: Upright bikes are great for those looking for a similar feel to a cycle bike with a smaller footprint and more comfortable seat.
 Fan bikes are great for those interested in higher intensity or metabolic conditioning style workouts.

-Cycle bikes include a slim performance seat, or slightly wider comfort seat, and multi-grip handlebars to accommodate a variety of riding positions.
-From neutral grip, to an aerodynamic position; in the saddle or up for a climb – a cycle bike is what you need to take your spin workouts to the next level.
+Stationary Bike include a slim performance seat, or slightly wider comfort seat, and multi-grip handlebars to accommodate a variety of riding positions.
+From neutral grip to an aerodynamic position; in the saddle or up for a climb – a cycle bike is what you need to take your spin workouts to the next level.
 If you’re a road cyclist, a cycle bike is a great option for indoor cycling when weather or conditions keep you off the road.

 Cycle Bike Benefits